-Similarly, employees should not be involved in decisions in relation to discipline, promotion or pay adjustments for any other employee who is a friend, a person to whom the employee owes (or is owed) an obligation, partner or person where a family relationship is deemed to exist (see Appendix 1, page 15 for a definition of 'family relationship').
-For further examples of Potential Categories of Interests see Appendix 1, page 16 which are based on the relevant section in the Northern Ireland Local Government Code of Conduct for Councillors - www.doeni.gov.uk/index/local_government/code_of_conduct.htm
+Similarly, employees should not be involved in decisions in relation to discipline, promotion or pay adjustments for any other employee with whom they have a close personal relationship, a person to whom the employee owes (or is owed) an obligation, partner or person where a family relationship is deemed to exist (see Appendix 1, page 160 for a definition of family relationship).
+For further examples of Potential Categories of Interests see Appendix 1, page 160.